mdarora/BookStore_project/README.txt

 	-deleted the controller folder from root, previously i deleted from admin area, now is the correction time 0234
 	-just found out that i copied HOme folder in admin area which was not mentioned in the slides , so deleted it

+0238
+	-Now the time to really heading towards Part-2